EwenQuim/ewenquim.github.io/articles/2-linux-aliases.md

 The main goal is to make your aliases available on every device you're connecting, so using a centralized system is recommended in this situation.

 As we are using a single file, you can use [Github Gists](https://gist.github.com/).
 You can download my template with useful commands [here](https://gist.github.com/EwenQuim/b3ba203bdacb17bc1a15815cbc58792d) or create your own and clone it to your computer.
+I recommand you to fork my file, so you can create you own aliases without depending on mine.

 It will behave like a git repository, excepted it's for a single file.